Merkmalservice/EXPRESStoOWL/README.md

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.

-See License details at [LICENSE].
+See License details at [LICENSE](LICENSE).

 ## Contact
 Want to know more?
 Contact:

 Pieter Pauwels
-Eindhoven University of Technology p.pauwels@tue.nl
+Eindhoven University of Technology
+p.pauwels@tue.nl